 Boasting a prime location in the heart of Europe, Switzerland welcomes trains from many neighbouring countries and greets them with views of mountains, lakes, waterfalls and vineyards on their journey.
 We’ve recommended some of the top destinations to visit during your trip to Switzerland.

 Known by many as the headquarters of several international organisations, Geneva is a city that surprises its visitors.
-Tourists travelling by train to Geneva Cornavin station arrive at a recently renovated terminal featuring many shops and restaurants.
+Travelling by train to Geneva Cornavin station, you’ll arrive at a recently renovated terminal featuring many shops and restaurants.
 You can easily reach the city centre in around 15 minutes on foot or by hopping on a tram or bus.
 The entire main area of the city is surrounded by the impressive Lake Geneva, easily recognisable by its 140m water jet – one of the highest in Europe.

-Next, continue your visit to the Palais des Nations – European headquarters of the UN – take a wander around the large park that surrounds it, or visit the Cathedral Saint-Pierre or the district of the Baths, with its galleries and contemporary art shops.
+Next, continue your visit to the Palais des Nations – European headquarters of the UN – and take a wander around the large park that surrounds it, or visit the Cathedral Saint-Pierre or the Bains district, with its galleries and contemporary art shops.

-The train ride to Switzerland's economic capital, located in one of the German-speaking cantons of the country, sees passengers alight at Zürich Hauptbahnhof train station.
+The train ride to Switzerland's economic capital, located in one of the German-speaking cantons of the country, sees passengers alight at Zürich Hauptbahnhof (HB for short) train station.
 Known as Zurich HB, the station is the largest terminal in the country and connects Switzerland to major European cities.
 It also boasts a privileged location in the central district, between the Limmat River and Shil, directly opposite the Swiss National Museum.